AnonymousBen/term8x/README.md

 "Though this tool isnt as strong as the original lin8x tool, we will keep trying to update it so that it becomes more efficient and powerfull as a mini linux tool on your own phone." - AnonymousContent

+“It may be small now, but just you wait and see!”, “When you’re on the go and need to mess with someone, trust Term8x!”, “Portable, scalable, dastardly: Term8x!” - Dev7

 Feel free to join our discord at: https://discord.gg/H3jUDUK